santhosh-ssk/I-Bot/README.md

 ###	Teaching:

-		say "let's start learning", learning mode will be initialized, you can teach the model with a series of question and answer aor the daily conversation,
-		once  learning is done say 'that's it' it end learning, the you can check the learning model by having a conversation.
+		say "let's start learning", learning mode will be initialized, you can teach the model with a series of question and answer, once  learning is done say 'that's it' it end learning, the you can check the learning model by having a conversation.